Tax-Deferred Investment 403(b) Plan (TDI) Guide 2019

 Loans are allowed in the TDI plans, up to an aggregated limit for all plans and dependent on provider guidelines.
 As of September 1, 2016, participants may only have two (2) outstanding loans out at any given time.
 Participants will be ineligible for another loan until they have only one (1) outstanding loan remaining.
 In the event of a loan default, the participant will be ineligible for a new loan until the defaulted loan is paid in full.

-Withdrawals are permitted for specific IRS safe harbor hardship purposes, with 6 month’s suspension of contributions to 403(b) and 457 plans.
+Withdrawals are permitted for specific IRS safe harbor hardship purposes.

 Withdrawals permitted after age 59 ½.